ekohilas/who-tests-the-testers/pycon-us-2025/slides.md

 This is helpful as it quickens the feedback loop, by allowing us to locally replicate job environments that might otherwise be too different if simply run as a script.

-> TODO: Drake accepting faster feedback loop?
+> TODO: Drake accepting faster feedback loop? lightning mcqueen

 ------
 <!-- .slide: data-background-image="images/downsides.svg"-->